-Excessive crop in the “on year” depletes the nutrients needed to form new fruit buds; however there also is evidence that seed-produced hormones exported from the developing ovules have a direct inhibitory effect on flower development.
-Apple is a heavily-studied species with regard to AB, and research indicates that floral inhibition is caused by seed produced hormones, especially gibberellins (Jackson, 2003), while the data for pear are much less clear in this matter (Dennis, 2003).
+Excessive crop in the "on year" depletes the nutrients needed to form new fruit buds; however there also is evidence that seed-produced hormones exported from the developing ovules have a direct inhibitory effect on flower development.
+Apple is a heavily-studied species with regard to alternate bearing (AB), and research indicates that floral inhibition is caused by seed produced hormones, especially gibberellins (Jackson, 2003), while the data for pear are much less clear in this matter (Dennis, 2003).

 This "on-off" sequence does not always follow a regular biennial pattern.
 For example, Bosc pear, a cultivar that is highly susceptible to AB, may exhibit two consecutive off-years following a heavy crop.
 For this reason, the term "biennial bearing" is a less appropriate label for this phenomenon.

 While internally regulated, AB is often triggered by an external factor (such as unfavorable weather or poor crop management).
 Once triggered, the fluctuation is likely to continue for years after the triggering event.
 This "ripple effect" differentiates AB from other cropping irregularities.

 Alternate bearing is a significant economic problem for a number of fruit and nut industries worldwide.
 In a heavy "on-crop" year, the problem is too many small fruit that have a low cash value because of their small size and over-abundance.
 In an "off-crop" year, fruit are generally too large and of poor quality, with increased potential for physiological disorders.
 Net return to the grower is low in an off-crop year because there are too few fruit.
 Thus, AB results in price instability and erratic annual returns to growers.
 The limited supply of fruit in the off-crop year also can lead to loss of market share that is not always regained the following year.